Foxconn changes focus of massive Wisconsin project

 In a statement Wednesday, Foxconn said it remains committed to the project, the creation of 13,000 jobs and “to our long-term investment in Wisconsin.”
 But because the global market environment that existed when the project was first announced in 2017 has shifted, “this has necessitated the adjustment of plans for all projects, including Wisconsin.”

+Foxconn previously said it could invest as much as $10 billion in the project, but did not recommit to that number in Wednesday’s statement.

-Louis Woo, special assistant to Foxconn CEO Terry Gou, told Reuters in a story published Wednesday that its plans to build liquid crystal display panel screens are being scaled back and possibly shelved.
+Louis Woo, special assistant to Foxconn CEO Terry Gou, told Reuters in a story published Wednesday that it is scaling back and possibly shelving plans to build liquid crystal display panel screens.

 “In terms of TV, we have no place in the U.S.,” Woo told Reuters.
 “We can’t compete.”